 Sabina loves that STEM You Can! not only provides programs for kids but has a constantly growing community of youth leaders running the camps.
 She is honored to work with such an inspirational team of high school and college students and believes that with passion, motivation, and dedication anyone can become a leader.
-She is now working with 100+ student volunteers and by 2020, her dream is to train 1,000 youth volunteers and impact 10,000 kids.

 In 2016, Sabina was awarded the Jefferson Award, the most prestigious award in the United States for public service, and was recognized at the Jefferson National Awards Ceremony in Washington, D.C.
 Sabina is also a recipient of the Diller Teen Tikkun Olam Award, a $36,000 philanthropy award given to young entrepreneurs for exceptional leadership.
 In 2017, she was selected as One of 22 Under 22 Most Inspiring College Women by Her Campus National Magazine.